jcowey/P3/guidelines/figure.md

 Use this to create new figure elements.

-Make the relevant changes to the content of the the `<head>` element, so that you have the text that you want to see for the title and credits and licensing of the image.
+Make the relevant changes to the content of the `<head>` element, so that you have the text that you want to see for the title and credits and licensing of the image.

 In the pointer element `<ptr>` simply insert the relevant `System-Objekt-ID` of the heidICON image you want to upload.